Underscore76/StardewScripts/README.md

 Scripts to assist seed planning for Stardew Valley speedruns

 - **CSRandom.py** is a direct recreate of the default C# random number generator implemented in python, allowing us to match exactly the game's RNG.
+Since the game reseeds constantly, most applications can use CSRandomLite, which takes advantage of constant reseeding to be able to directly calculate RNG values from the equation of a line instead of needing to properly seed an array and manipulate forward.
 - **Utility.py** contains dumb codes to just convert raw days to Year/Season/Day format
 - **ObjectInfo.py** contains a dict of item codes for all item objects (does not include tools/weapons)